 - If you prefer to fish from a pier, access to the south end of the George Crady Bridge Fishing Pier is available from the boat ramp parking lot.
 There is a $2 per person fee for pedestrians to fish from the bridge.

 - Fishing is permitted in accordance with Florida state law.
 Please visit the Florida Fish and Wildlife Conservation Commission to obtain the most current saltwater fishing regulations and to obtain a fishing license online.
 The park does not sell fishing licenses.
 All fishing within the park must conform to the regulations concerning size, number, method of capture and season.

 Big Talbot Island State Park has several trails to offer our visitors.
-A trails map may be picked up at the Little Talbot Island State Park's ranger station, 904-251-2320.
+A trail map may be picked up at the ranger station, 904-251-2320.

 - Big Pine Trail (off A1A) is a short walk to the shoreline and salt marshes along Simpson Creek.

 - Old Kings Highway Trail and Jones Cut Trail (both on the west side of A1A) are historic, unrefined trails that traverse through the heart of Big Talbot Island's lush maritime hammock and scrubby flatwoods.

 - The paved multi-use Timucuan Trail runs for almost 3 miles and ambles through shady forests, providing a perfect place to take the family biking or push the kids in the stroller.